fbpx

 Gender and social media comparison

 More research is needed to determine if females are truly more affected by social media than males, but currently we know that girls are more likely to have lower well-being due to social media usage.
-This could be for a number of reasons, but the targeting of beauty related ads, the growing popularity of “fitspiration”/ “thinspiration” accounts, and of course the mass adoption of filters that constantly present idealized and unrealistic images are a factor.
+This could be for a number of reasons, but the targeting of beauty related ads, the growing popularity of “fitspiration”/ “thinspiration” accounts, and of course the mass adoption of filters that constantly present idealized and unrealistic images are all ingredients.
 Not to mention the prevalence of cyberbullying, especially among young girls.
 If you’re the victim of cyberbullying, or know someone who is, there are ways to cope.

 How to tell if you’re socially comparing yourself to others